HolyBayes/FastSeg/README.md

 | SERSeg | 16 + 12ms for Depth Prediction (MiDaS v2) | ?
 (Needs way more training) | ~4.5 | 15 |
 | SegFormer-B0 w DConv decoder | ~31 | 98.0+ (still training) | 4.2 | 15 |

+# Checkpoints

 # Conclusion
+Almost all the planned tasks were implemented, but since most of the planned experiments require training the model from scratch (with no transfer learning), there is a lack of expected results.

+However, the repository itself provides a solid ground for vast further experiments, and provides usefull building blocks to apply the best attention practices in real time.

+An ultra-lighweight version of the SegFormer-B0 is another key contribution of the repository.
+It is a fine-tuned version of the official CityScapes SegFormer-B0 model, and provised IoU 98.0 at 13ms (with ONNX+TensorRT, it can take even 6ms) and takes 14Mb.
+Really impressive!.
+It is a great baseline candidate for further experiments.